mwikala/zwiftunlocks/README.md

    - Increase the delay times in the `time.sleep()` calls within the script.
 3. **Keyboard input doesn't work.**
    - Verify Zwift is the active window before starting the script.

----

-## Customisation

-- **Log Success/Failure**: Modify the script to log results into a separate file if needed.

----

-## Disclaimer

-This script is provided for educational purposes.
-Use it responsibly and ensure compliance with Zwift's terms of service.

----

 ### License